Arizona 529 Plan And College Savings Options

 Qualified distributions from both an Arizona and non-Arizona 529 plan are tax-free.

-Arizona does conform with Federal law in regards to using a 529 plan for K-12 tuition.
+Arizona does conform with Federal law in regard to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

 Arizona does conform with Federal law for using a 529 plan for student loans.
 You can withdraw up to $10,000 one-time to pay down student loan debt.